 Over half of patients in their 70s are on at least four regular medications.

-Barbara is a researcher working across a range of primary care projects, including the IMPPP trial: ‘Improving Medicines Use for People with Polypharmacy in Primary Care’ and ‘Safety and Quality of online consulting and prescribing services’.
+Barbara is a Senior Research Associate working across a range of primary care projects, including the IMPPP trial: ‘Improving Medicines Use for People with Polypharmacy in Primary Care’ and ‘Safety and Quality of online consulting and prescribing services’.
 She has a PhD in social and cultural history and is currently developing work exploring historical aspects of primary care

 Shoba is a Senior Research Associate with diverse experience within primary care research.
 She is currently leading a project investigating prescription medication sharing by primary care patients.
 Her research interests include medicines optimisation, patient safety, multimorbidity and systematic reviews.

 Rachel is an experienced epidemiologist and supports broader work in the Department of Population Health Sciences using the CPRD database.
 She is involved with several pharmacoepidemiological studies, including leading a project investigating the effectiveness of cardiovascular preventative treatment in patients with multimorbidity.

 Polly is a GP and NIHR In-Practice Fellow interested in multimorbidity, polypharmacy and deprescribing.
 She and Prof Chris Salisbury developed and validated the 'Multimorbidity Treatment Burden Questionnaire' - a widely used tool.
 She has applied for a NIHR doctoral fellowship focused on the characteristics and unmet care needs of housebound patients.